 - The President of the Division orders a public deliberation or a judge on the panel requests such a public deliberation.

-Two public party hearings will be held on 29 October 2019.
+A public party hearing will be held on 13 November 2019.